 In looking back upon our time in Rome, I realize that some of my most treasured memories of the Eternal City are associated with activities that are free.
-We did pay for several must-sees, including the Borghese Gallery and the stairs to climb up the dome of St. Peter’s, but for the most part, we enjoyed the treasures of Rome without having to spend on entrance fees.
-Here are my recommendations for five fabulous free things you can do in Rome:
+We did pay for several must-sees, including the Borghese Gallery and the climb up to the top of the dome of St. Peter’s.
+But for the most part, we enjoyed the treasures of Rome without having to spend on entrance fees.
+Read on to discover five fabulous free things to do in Rome!

 Tip: Look for a donation box by a work of art in a church.
 A small donation will light up the piece for photography and a better appreciation of details.

-Take in the sights and sounds of the Via dei Corso
+Take in the sights and sounds of the Via del Corso

-Visit the morning market at Campo de’ Fieri
+Visit the morning market at Campo de’ Fiori

 Visit the Pantheon